drewcornwall/task-engine-py/readme.md

   - At the start of a pipeline execution, we should be able to hydrate some read-only store of configuration values.
 These values form a TaskContext that is available to every task. e.g. reading url for an endpoint we need to hit, or key vault secrets.
   - Bonus points: Store hydrators are registerable.
 By default, the store is hydrated from a local .yml file.
 Additional hydrators can be registered by client applications that override the default.

+- WaitForResource
+  - Sometimes we have to wait for a resource to become available to configure it.
+Implement a hook that can wait for a resource up to a specified amount of time before firing performTask()

 - SensibleDefaults
   - Create a SensibleDefaultsRequests module which has classes that extend Task.
 It will have sensible defaults on how to handle certain errors codes from the `requests` library.
 For example, 429(too many requests), we should retry 3 times, exponentially backing off (1 second, 2 seconds, 4 seconds) before failing.
   - The goal is that users can extends this class instead of the base Task class, and get some sensible error handling automatically.